sametmax/VizHash.js/README.md

 Some stuff you could use it for
 ================================

-* Display a <a href="http://jsfiddle.net/tXKj8/4/embedded/result/">visual representation of passwords</a> so you know you are entering the right one.
+* Display a <a href="http://jsfiddle.net/TANLB/embedded/result/">visual representation of passwords</a> so you know you are entering the right one.
+There is a <a href="https://github.com/sametmax/jQuery-Visual-Password">jQuery plugin</a> for that.
 * Display a visual representation of bitcoin paiement addresses, so you can compare the one you entered with the one provided.
 It should avoid a lot of "Oh Oh" moment and it's much easier to compare than QR codes.
 * Display anonymous comment hash of IP so you can easily follow a conversation thread by knowing who says what, but not who is who.
 * Display a visual representation of Git commit hash to ease history browsing.